nimish-gupta/blog/content/posts/2020-04-05-shell-password-less-authentication.md

 ![Demo Working Image](/media/demo.gif "working-demo")

-All code for the above tutorial is present [here](https://github.com/nimish-gupta/shell-passwordless-login/tree/master) .
+All code for the above tutorial is present [here](https://github.com/nimish-gupta/shell-passwordless-login/tree/master).

 > Above code is the very basic template for implementing the shell password less authentication.
-You can add tons of feature in this like storing users in db, instead of global array, error handling, multiple cli login, more complex logic for verification, store the authentication token on the client side for persistance authentication and much more.
+You can add tons of feature in this like storing users in DB, instead of global array, error handling, multiple cli login, more complex logic for verification, store the authentication token on the client-side for persistence authentication and much more.

 Happy Coding :)